 Medical Powers of Attorney

-You might also hear powers of attorney referred to as “durable.”
-A durable power is one that allows your agent to continue to represent you even after you become incapacitated.
-Durable powers are essential for incapacity plans, but they are not the only type of powers available.
+A durable power of attorney allows your agent to continue to represent you even after you become incapacitated.
+Durable powers are important for incapacity plans, but they are not the only type of powers available.

 Advance Medical Directives

-- Living Will.
-A document that states which kinds of healthcare treatments you wish to refuse or accept.
+- A Living Will.
+A document that states which kinds of health care treatments you wish to refuse or accept.
 Examples include the use of a ventilator, artificial feeding or hydration, and comfort care at the end of life.

 - A Health Care Proxy.
-Another term for a healthcare power of attorney, this is a document that states who has the power to make medical choices for you should you become incapacitated.
+Another term for a health care power of attorney, it’s a document that states who has the power to make medical choices for you should you become incapacitated.

-- Do-Not-Resuscitate Order (DNR).
-A document that tells your healthcare providers that you do not wish to receive resuscitative treatments, such as cardiopulmonary resuscitation (CPR), in the event your heart or lungs cease functioning.
+- A Do-Not-Resuscitate Order (DNR).
+This document tells your health care providers you do not wish to receive resuscitative treatments, such as cardiopulmonary resuscitation (CPR), in the event your heart or lungs cease functioning.

 Probate Planning and Probate Avoidance

 It might come as no surprise that probate laws can be complicated, cumbersome, and potentially expensive.
 Once you die and leave behind an estate, your inheritors cannot receive their inheritances until this probate process is complete.

 Probate is a multistep process.
 For example, if you leave behind any debts, your creditors must have the opportunity to file a claim with the estate.
 Once filed, the administrator of your estate must use estate funds to pay off those debts before distribution of any inheritances.